isomerpages/singapore-customs-cms/_certificates-of-origin/Certificates of Origin/how-to-apply-for-ordinary-certificate-of-origin-oco-or-preferrential-certificate-of-origin-pco.md

 After registration, submit the manufacturing cost statement to Singapore Customs for verification that the goods in question meet the origin criteria under the respective Free Trade Agreements and Schemes.

-The submission should be made using the latest [Manufacturing Cost Statement](/files/businesses/Manufacturing%20Cost%20Statement%20(October%202021).xlsx).
+The submission should be made using the latest [Manufacturing Cost Statement template](https://go.gov.sg/coststatement).
 The cost statement will be valid for 1 year from the date of the manufacturing cost statement.

 The typical processing time for a Manufacturing Cost Statement is 7 working days upon receipt of the submission provided the submission is complete and accurate.